Be earning £100,000 as a freelancer . . . 100 days from now!

 Yes.
 So if you want something for nothing, stop reading now.

 Because there are no shortcuts to earning a top-tier income—and anyone who tells you otherwise is a charlatan.
-There’s real work involved—after all, you’re learning how to make best use of the special talents and abilities you already have, and that takes effort!
+There’s real work involved—after all, you’re learning how to make best use of the talents you already have, and that takes effort!

 But 100 Days, 100 Grand is less like a “training course” than you’d think.

 Second, it’s tried and tested.
 There’s no whiz-bang innovation in 100 Days, 100 Grand.
-Yes, it brings the right techniques together in a way that makes sense, but the methods themselves are well-known to businesses.
-In fact, you’ll probably recognise many of them as you tick off the tasks and checklists.
+Yes, it brings the right techniques together in logical sequence, but the methods themselves aren’t rocket science.
+In fact, you’ll probably recognise many of them as you tick your way through the tasks and checklists.

 A great handbook for anyone starting out as a freelancer”